SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Jasmin Sahurity

-Right, Good afternoon everybody.
-So the main reason why volumes are not coming to the level that we expected is actually delaying of the project ASP commissioning and startup, which is enhanced oil recovery, one of the largest in the world and very expensive technology.
+Right.
+Good afternoon, everybody.
+So the main reason why volumes are not coming to the level that we expected is actually dealing of the projects, ASP, commissioning and startup, which is enhanced oil recovery, one of the largest in the world and very expensive technology.
 However, we are about to finalize commissioning and startup and to pick up the first volumes of the contributions from the reservoir in that way in period of next three months.
-This is first bucket, second bucket is tight, oil is immense.
-Basically reserves in place and resources that have we we are converting to the reserves and with the intensive recompletion strategy and the drilling new wells will pick up that from the existing 8,000 to 15,000.
+This is first bucket.
+Second bucket is tight oil is immense, is basically reserves in place and the resources that we are converting to the reserves.
+And with the intensive recompletion strategy and the drilling of new wells, we’ll pick up that from the existing 8,000 to 15,000.
+Basically, that 2 buckets will stabilize the decline to actually be on the sustainable production delivery and slowly picking up an increase towards 90,000.

-Basically that two buckets will stabilize the decline to actually be on the sustainable production delivery and slowly picking up an increase towards 90,000.
-As you are also there in the west offshore, we discovered recently confirmed reserves on the largest scale in the offshore shallow Ambi.
-However, that project will be commissioned and start up next year, actually this financial year 27 in quarter four and the first volume will be the Stable production rate will be around 15,000 in March next year.
-On the Northeast biggest prospect, we are in the continental delay for the first and the most important exploratory appraisal project SP1.
+As you are also aware, in the West offshore, we discovered the recently confirmed reserves on the larger scale in the offshore shallow Ambe.
+However, that project will be commissioned and start up next year, actually this financial year, ’27 in quarter four.
+And the first volume will be the stable production rate, will be around 13,000 in March next year.

 Pallav Agarwal